 What is endometriosis?

-Many women are tuned in enough to their body to know when something is seriously wrong, but there are some symptoms which help them arrive at this conclusion.
-These are, but are not limited to:
+Many women understand their body to the point that they know when something is seriously wrong.
+But there are some symptoms which help them arrive at this conclusion.
+These include (among others):

 - Excessive bleeding.

 When doctors catch symptoms early on within a patient, good treatment offers significant pain relief.
 Many women living with Endometriosis can then go on to lead happy, healthy lives.
 Unfortunately, the average correct diagnoses take up to 7.5 years.
 Accordingly, some women must endure, spending much of their lives coping with unbearable pain.
 This is usually after being treated for the wrong condition, such as appendicitis or ovarian cysts.